ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/index.md

 - **OS issues**

-    - **Hardware resource allocation issues**.
-Suboptimal allocation of resources, for example poorly configured control groups (cgroups), may result in insufficient resources for {{ ydb-short-name }} and increase query latencies even though physical hardware resources are still available on the database server.

     - **[System clock drift](system/system-clock-drift.md)**.
 If the system clocks on the {{ ydb-short-name }} servers start to drift apart, it will lead to increased distributed transaction latencies.
 In severe cases, {{ ydb-short-name }} might even refuse to process distributed transactions and return errors.

-    - Other processes running on the same nodes as YDB, such as antiviruses, observability agents, etc.
+    - Other processes running on the same servers or virtual machines as {{ ydb-short-name }}, such as antiviruses, observability agents, etc.

     - Kernel misconfiguration.

-- **YDB-related issues**
+- **{{ ydb-short-name }}-related issues**

-    - **[Rolling restart](system/ydb-updates.md)**. {{ ydb-short-name }} is a distributed system that supports rolling restart, when database administrators update {{ ydb-short-name }} nodes one by one.
-This helps keep the {{ ydb-short-name }} cluster up and running during the update process or some {{ ydb-short-name }} configuration changes.
-However, when a YDB node is being restarted, Hive moves the tables that run on this node to other nodes, and that may lead to increased latencies for queries that are processed by the moving tables.
+    - **[Rolling restart](ydb/ydb-updates.md)**.
+Database administrators (DBAs) can keep the {{ ydb-short-name }} cluster up and running during the update process or some {{ ydb-short-name }} configuration changes.
+This is possible because {{ ydb-short-name }} is a distributed system that supports rolling restart, and DBAs can update {{ ydb-short-name }} nodes one by one.
+However, when a {{ ydb-short-name }} node is being restarted, [Hive](../../../concepts/glossary.md#hive) moves the tablets that run on this node to other nodes, and that may lead to increased latencies for queries that are processed by the moving tablets.

     - Actor system pools misconfiguration.

-    - SDK usage issues (maybe worth being a separate category).
+    - SDK usage issues.

 - **Schema design issues**.
 These issues stem from inefficient decisions made during the creation of tables and indices.
 They can significantly impact query performance.